True and Fascinating Canadian History

 Joe has also provided hundreds of photos from 'K' Div. especially from the Edmonton area and northern Alberta.
 Joe Collinson has also found hundreds of memorials to RCMP members who were killed overseas including war in South Africa, France, Belguim and Italy.
-He has also listed hundreds of RNWMP and RCMP members who were killed in action.
 Thank you Joe for your great support!
 Here's Joe on his HD-hog!

 Vet.
 John Henderson has been a friend going back to 'Depot' days in 1975.
 John has kindly provided our Program with a throughly researched list of RCMP members who left the Force to join the Royal Air Force or the Royal Canadian Air Force before or during WW II.
 Many of these members gave their lives for Canada in the line of duty.
 Due to John Henderson's research skills and long interest in the history of the Force many of these former members have now been identified.
-John, your devotion and support to our Graves Program is invaluable and sincerely appreciated.
-Thank you!
+John, Thank you!

 Vet.
 Robert Mead representing 'B' Div., Vet Sheldon Boles of 'E' Division and serving RCMP Superintendent Brian Brennan of 'H' Division also deserve sincere thanks for providing support to the Graves Location and Maintenance Information Website.
 These friends have successfully collected hundreds of deceased RCMP names and photos from their research fields; Newfoundland and Labrador, British Columbia and Nova Scotia.
 To each of them, I again say thank you.

-My nephews Gregory and Sean Healy of New Brunswick for devoting countless hours to inputting data, designing a dynamic website whilst being subjected to Uncle Joe’s 'soothing' Sinatra music.
+My nephews Sean and Gregory Healy, students from New Brunswick for devoting countless hours to inputting data, designing a dynamic website whilst being subjected to Uncle Joe’s 'soothing' Sinatra music.

 Vet.
-Jack White (photo below & right) of Kamloops, BC provided endless help to me by phone and by e-mail.
+Jack White (photo right) of Kamloops, BC provided endless help to me by phone and by e-mail.